lisa-analyzer/evm-lisa/README.md

 ### Policy structure explanation

-- **policy**: An array of objects, each containing:
+- `policy`: An array of objects, each containing:
+  - `sourceFunction`: An object describing the source function and its events:
-  - **event**: The name of the event that triggers a cross-chain operation
+    - `name`: The name of the function that emits the event
+    - `events`: An array of event names that trigger cross-chain operations
+  - `destinationFunction`: An object describing the destination function:
-  - **function**: The name of the function that should be called in response to the event
+    - `name`: The name of the function that should be called in response to the event

 ### Example